stablekernel/aqueduct/source/docs/http/request_controller.md

 ## Middleware Modifying a Response

 A `RequestController` that doesn't respond to a request can still modify the eventual response.
-This is valuable for "middleware" `RequestController` that have some information to return back to the client, but aren't responsible for generating the response.
+This is valuable for "middleware" `RequestController`s that have some information to return back to the client, but aren't responsible for generating the response.
 For example, the following shows a request channel where `UserController` will create the response, but middleware will add a header to the response:

 ```dart
 router